caseywatts/ember-maybe-import-regenerator/README.md

 `babel.includePolyfill` to true.
 This is useful for:

-1. Apps that want to use ES6 generator functions but don't want to import the large Babel polyfill
+1. Apps that want to use ES6 generator functions but don't want to import the large Babel polyfill which would add ~30kb gzipped.
+This package adds ~2kb gzipped (maybe).
 2. Addons that depend on generator functions (or other addons that depend on generator functions) but don't want to force users to have to add `babel.includePolyfill: true` to